LittleLittleCloud/LittleLittleCloud.github.io/resume-en.md

 ## Projects
 ### [Model Builder](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/model-builder)
 - Model Builder is a Visual Studio extension for dotnet developers.
 It is a UI wizard which help developers easily integrate ML.Net algorithms into their applications.
 - Responsible for the maintenance and development of the UI frontend.
-Including but not limited to continuous improvement of tuning algorithms, speeding up search efficiency.
+Including but not limited to improve accessibility, adding more scenarios, and improving the user experience.

 ### [AzCopy.Net](https://github.com/dotnet/AzCopyNet)
 - Dotnet wrapper library for AzCopy, a command line tool for copying data to and from Microsoft Azure Blob, File, and Table storage.